 - 8 oz. fresh button mushrooms $1.99

 - Mince the garlic.
-Add the garlic and butter to a large pot or skillet and sauté for one to two minutes over medium heat, or until the garlic is soft and fragrant.
+Add the garlic and butter to a large pot or skillet and sauté over medium heat for about one minute, or until the garlic is soft and fragrant.
 Add the ground beef and continue to sauté until it is fully browned.

 - While the beef is browning, slice the mushrooms.
-Once the beef has browned, add the sliced mushrooms and continue to sauté until they are soft.
+Once the beef has browned, add the sliced mushrooms and some freshly cracked pepper to the pot.
+Continue to sauté until the mushrooms are soft (about five minutes).
 Add the flour and sauté for about two minutes more.
 The flour will coat the bottom of the pot and this is okay.

 - Add the beef broth to the pot and stir to dissolve the flour off of the bottom.
 Add the uncooked egg noodles.
 Place a lid on the pot and allow the liquid to come up to a boil.
-As soon as it reaches a boil, reduce the heat to low and allow the pot to simmer for about 10 minutes, or until the noodles are soft and most of the liquid has been absorbed (keep the lid on while simmering).
-You'll need to stir every few minutes to prevent the noodles from sticking to the bottom of the pot.
+As soon as it reaches a boil, give the pot a stir, replace the lid, and reduce the heat to low.
+Allow the pot to simmer for about 7-10 minutes, stirring the noodles and replacing the lid every couple of minutes.
+After 7-10 minutes the pasta should be tender and most of the liquid absorbed.
 Make sure the liquid is simmering the entire time.
 If not, increase the heat slightly.

 - Once the noodles are tender, stir in the sour cream.
+Roughly chop a handful of parsley leaves and sprinkle over top.
 Serve hot.

 Step by Step Photos